jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

  1 ^ 1 = 0.00
 ```
 #### Delta function
-Back to the basic calculus, we know that functions can be built with infinite narrow rectangles.
-Can we use the technique above to construct such narrow shaped rectangles. (aka delta function)
+Back to the basic calculus, we know that functions can be construct with infinite narrow rectangles.
+Can we use the technique above to construct such narrow shaped rectangles. (a.k.a. delta function)

 <div class="imgcap">
 <img src="/assets/dl_intro/delta.png" style="border:none;width:50%">